SAP/scimono/README.md

 SCIMono provides drop-in support for serving a SCIM v2 API.
 Supported features:

   * Fully SCIM v2 compliant
-  * Suport for the following resources: Users, Groups, Schemas
+  * Support for the following resources: Users, Groups, Schemas
   * Resource paging (index-based as required by SCIM spec. & id-based for custom scenarios)
   * Filtering (full support for SCIM filtering syntax spec.)
   * Any auth method (OAuth, by default)